LacunaSoftware/docs/docs.en-us/articles/grant-id/on-premises/configure-spa-app.md

 * **Display name**: the display name of your custom claim.
 Suggestion: `CPF`.
 * **Validation Options**: the type of validation to use when the value of this claim is provided by a user.
 Set it to `Cpf`.
 * **Unique**: you may select it as Unique or not according to your application configuration/requirements.
-If it is not marked as unique it is recommended to select the `Visible in profile page?` and `Display in register page?` options.
+If it is not marked as unique it is recommended to check the `Visible in profile page?` and `Display in register page?` options.

 ## Create a Custom Identification Scope